timescale/docs/tutorials/financial-ingest-real-time/financial-ingest-dataset.md

     ```

 1. Install [Psycopg2][psycopg2] so that you can connect the
-    TimescaleDB from your Python script:
+    $TIMESCALE_DB from your Python script:

     ```bash
     pip install psycopg2-binary